top of page

 Research

-My research is focused on water-rock interaction as recorded in a body's near-surface environment.
-I use both experimental methods (laboratory and analogue studies) and observational methods (rover and orbital data analysis) to quantitatively address geologic questions on Earth, Mars, asteroids, and other rocky and icy bodies.
+My research is focused on water-rock interaction as reflected in a body's near-surface mineral and geological record.
+I use both experimental methods (laboratory and analogue studies) and observational methods (rover, returned sample analysis, and orbital data analysis) to quantitatively address geologic questions on Earth, Mars, asteroids, and other rocky and icy bodies.
 Descriptions of my past and ongoing projects can be found below.

 Phosphate geochemistry